DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-11-01-accredited-bodies-research-round-3.md

 > We wouldn't want publishing functionality for all users - people clicking on things they shouldn’t.
 If we could have a standard account as read only, and an admin account with the privilege to publish and unpublish, that would be great.

-### Courses and an accredited body prototype feedback
+### Courses as an accredited body prototype feedback

 Participants suggested a need for more information on the Courses and accredited screens.
 This included: